GUIDE 2025

 What is the average medical writer salary?

-According to estimates from Glassdoor, the average salary for medical writers in the US is $90,024.
-The expected range for the average salary is $44,000 to $235,000, including compensation packages.
+According to estimates from Glassdoor, the median salary for medical writers in the US is $164,000.
+The expected range for the average salary is $136,000 to $201,000, including compensation packages.
 According to Zippia, the top five highest-paying states in the US for medical writers are the District of Columbia, Virginia, California, Nevada, and Massachusetts.

 What is the difference between medical writing and technical writing?

-Medical writing focuses on creating documents related to healthcare, such as regulatory documents, clinical trial reports, and medical journal articles.
-Technical writing covers a broader range of fields, producing manuals and technical specifications for industries like engineering and IT.
+Medical writing focuses on healthcare-related documents, such as regulatory submissions, clinical trial reports, and medical journal articles.
+In contrast, technical writing has a broader scope, producing materials like user manuals, technical specifications, and guides for industries such as engineering, IT, and manufacturing.

 How important is a background in science or medicine for medical writing?

-A background in science or medicine is beneficial for understanding medical concepts and terminology.
-Degrees in biology, pharmacology, or medicine are common, but strong writing skills and continuous learning can also lead to a successful medical writing career.
+A background in science or medicine can be highly advantageous, particularly for understanding complex medical concepts and terminology.
+Many medical writers hold degrees in fields like biology, pharmacology, or medicine.
+However, strong writing skills, attention to detail, and a willingness to learn can also lead to success in medical writing, even without a formal science background.

 What types of documents do medical writers work on?